-This is the most important advice of the book.
+This advice is the most important one in the book.
 If you want to get wealthy (or affluent), you need to live below your means.
 You need to be frugal.
 You need to save on most of your things.
-Even if you earn 300’000 USD a month, you don’t need to drive a Porsche.
-You can live really well with a 3 years old use Sedan car.
-This is very important to realize.
+Even if you earn 300’000 USD a month, you do not need to drive a Porsche.
+You can live well with a three years old used Sedan car.
+It is very important to realize.

 Economic Outpatient Care

 One chapter in the book that I did not expect is talking about how the affluent are giving money to their children.
 It was very interesting, although a bit long.

 Giving precipitates more consumption that saving and investing